 At the point that Judy went to the conference, she had reviewed the literature for her thesis.
 Developing a presentation helped her form the early stages of her Master of Philosophy research.

-Judy discussed some of the issues found in the literature related to contracting out for complex public health and social services.
+Judy presented some of the issues she found in the literature related to contracting out for complex public health and social services.
 She found evidence in the literature that contracts can:

 - be too tightly specified